 Strategy #2: Shorten the Hiring Process

 Some companies have responded to this, as reported by sources inside one of our country’s biggest banks, by implementing ‘exploding offers,’ or offers that expire within 48 hours, even after an extended recruitment period.
 This is the wrong reaction to a self-created situation.
-The appropriate approach here should be for companies to identify why the process is taking so long, how it may be streamlines, and how they may fast track superstar candidates before they are poached by the competition.
+The appropriate approach here should be for companies to identify why the process is taking so long, how it may be streamlined, and how they may fast-track superstar candidates before they are poached by the competition.
 Don’t put all candidates into the same box and push them all through the same hoops at the same time.
 If someone looks good and exceptional, make exceptions to get them talking to the right people immediately and make that candidate feel like they are not just another corporate commodity being brought through procurement.

 Strategy #3: Show Respect to Candidates

-With a months-long, grueling recruitment processes in which every candidate is treated as a commodity to be run through a series of checks and hurdles for them to jump through, candidates can come through not feeling like they are a special asset being considered by the business.
+With a months-long, grueling recruitment process in which every candidate is treated as a commodity to be run through a series of checks and hurdles for them to jump through, candidates can come through not feeling like they are a special asset being considered by the business.
 In modern recruitment, people are filtered based on keyword criteria, and all are treated the same until they make it through the filters to the hiring manager.

 Whether you are able or not to redirect some of the processes from your HR team, it is critical that high-quality candidates are flagged early on so they can be led through the process with a whiter glove treatment.
 Make each candidate feel like they matter to the company, that you have respect for them by returning their calls in a reasonable period, and if they do not get the position, let them know directly.
 I can’t tell you how many times I have seen companies dismiss candidates without a follow-up because they didn’t fit an exact role, potentially damaging a potential future relationship and perception of the company’s brand.